bpuklich/refinerycms-wordpress-import/README.md

 The second task imports the Wordpress media into Refinery.
 This task downloads files from the old site so may take some time.
 After the import it parses all pages and blog posts, replacing the old URLs with the current refinery ones.

-The third task allows you to clean and import in one task.
+The third task allows you to clean and import in one command.

 ### Importing everything